Hamz115/mcp-dynamic-extractor/README.md

 ### 💡 Quick Tips

 **🚀 RECOMMENDED: Use the ultimate tool for everything:**
-- `extract_unlimited_authenticated_content` - Works for both authenticated AND public sites
+- `extract_ultimate` - Works for both authenticated AND public sites
 - **With credentials** → Perfect for Google/Gemini with unlimited extraction
 - **Without credentials** → Perfect for any public JavaScript site with unlimited extraction